-This chapter applies to the Wakatipu Basin Rural Amenity Zone (Rural Amenity Zone) and its sub-zone, the Wakatipu Basin Lifestyle Precinct (Precinct).
-The purpose of the Zone is to maintain and or enhance the character and amenity of the Wakatipu Basin, while providing for rural living and other activities.
+This chapter applies to the Wakatipu Basin Rural Amenity Zone (Rural Amenity Zone) and its subzone, the Wakatipu Basin Lifestyle Precinct (Precinct).
+The purpose of the Zone is to maintain and enhance the character and amenity of the Wakatipu Basin.
 Schedule 24.8 divides the Wakatipu Basin into 23 Landscape Character Units.
-The Landscape Character Units are a tool to assist identification of the particular landscape character and amenity values sought to be maintained and or enhanced.
+The Landscape Character Units are a tool to assist identification of the particular landscape character and amenity values sought to be maintained and enhanced.
 Controls on the location, nature and visual effects of buildings are used to provide a flexible and design led response to those values.